 Now, there are a couple of more fields, which work for both tasks and projects:

 Due dates A due date is a hard deadline.
 OmniFocus make sure, to remind you of upcoming deadlines.
-There is the Forecast perspective discussed below, which is basically a calendar-based view on deadlines and such.
+There is the Forecast perspective discussed below, which is a calendar-based view on deadlines and such.
 Most perspectives are by default configured to prioritize tasks with due dates, so they will not be buried below less urgent tasks.
 OmniFocus will also send a push notification for each deadline.

 Defer dates A defer date is something completely different than a deadline.
 Think of it as a starting date.
 A project or task will essentially be paused, until the defer date hits.
 A project, which only starts to be relevant in three weeks, can be given a defer date for starting in three weeks.
-OmniFocus will hide it from all perspectives, until it is not deferred anymore (so, from that one Monday morning, it will starting showing up in your perspectives again.)
+OmniFocus will hide it from all perspectives until it is not deferred anymore (so, from that one Monday morning, it will start showing up in your perspectives again.)

 Notifications Using the notification feature, it is possible to ask extra push notifications for upcoming tasks.
 By default, OmniFocus will send you a push notification for deadlines.
 If it was a hard deadline, that is probably at least a minute too late.
 OmniFocus supports additional notifications.
 You can create notifications in the form of remind me x minutes/hours/days/weeks before the deadline.
 You can also create a notification for a self-set date and time.
 It is rather flexible, so it is perfectly viable to create multiple notifications in advance of something very urgently coming up.
-Maybe as a ”Don’t forget this” reminder, maybe as a ”Please finally stop procrasting” type of notification.
+Maybe as a ”Don’t forget this” reminder, maybe as a ”Please finally stop procrastinating” type of notification.

 Repeating dates OmniFocus also allows for repeating events.
 Tasks or projects can be scheduled to repeat after completion.
 The system is fairly complex, so it starts from simple daily repetitions, but can also work with more complex logic like on the last day of the month or on every Tuesday and friday.
-If a task has defer and due dates, OmniFocus will make sure to push both of them ahead accordingly.
+If a task has deferred and due dates, OmniFocus will make sure to push both of them ahead accordingly.

 Notes There is a field for free text.
 It only supports plain text (no rich text features like colors, bold/italic or so,) but is enough for giving a task or project some context, if its name is not already descriptive enough.

 Attachments It is possible to attach images or audio memos.
-They are synced to other devices, but keep in mind that adding large images might severely slow down the syncing process.
+They are synced to other devices but keep in mind that adding large images might severely slow down the syncing process.